 - Add in ¼ cup tomato paste and mix everything well, cook for another 2-3 minutes

 - Bring it to a boil.
 Once it has started boiling, reduce the heat to low and put a lid on it and let it simmer.
 Set a timer for 2 ½ hours.
 (If you are using oxtail or beef shank, you will need to cook it a lot longer, by approximately 1 hour more)

 - Once 2 ½ hours have passed, stir the stew and check the beef for tenderness.
 If it is still tough continue to cook it for another 30 minutes.
 If the stew needs more liquid, add more beef broth or water.

 - Once it is tender, add in the carrots and continue to cook it for another 30 minutes with the lid on until the carrots are soft

-- Fish out the lemongrass, star anise and bay leaves and serve with a baguette or with rice.
+- Pick out the lemongrass, star anise, and bay leaves and discard them.